 During La Niña trade winds strengthen and blow westward across the Pacific Ocean, resulting in warm water in the Western Pacific around Indonesia.
 Meanwhile the cool nutrient rich currents rise up in the Eastern Pacific.
 For New Zealand this means more north-easterly winds, rain to the north-east of the North Island and lower rainfall in the south and south-west of the country.
 Central Otago and South Canterbury areas can get droughts in either situation.

-Find out more about El Niño and La Niña in the National Institute of Water and Atmospheric Research’s education pages.
+Find out more about El Niño and La Niña (external link) in the National Institute of Water and Atmospheric Research’s education pages.

 The Pacific Decadal Oscillation (PDO) (also called the Interdecadal Pacific Oscillation) (IPO), is a climate phenomena that is not fully understood.
 Unlike El Niño and La Niña that occur over a short time, PDO has an interval of 20-30 years.